ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 embedded in it; that practice isn't very compiler friendly, hence the alternative.

-Next we declare a local variable to hold our data:
+Next, we declare a local variable to hold our data:

 ```sql
 declare t text not null;